babiotg/E-Commerce-Amazon-EDA/README.md

 <img src="img/Revenue_by_categories.jpg" alt="Revenue by Categories" width="90%">

-2. The codes of the 20 best-selling products by quantity were identified.
+2. It was verified that the 20 Best-Selling Products by quantity belongs to the categories Western Dress, Kurta and Set.

 <img src="img/20_Best_Selling_Products_by_Quantity.jpg" alt="20 Best-Selling Products by Quantity" width="90%" >

-3. The codes of the 20 best-selling products by revenue were identified.
+3. On the other hand, the 20 Best-Selling Products by revenue belongs only to the categories Western Dress and Set.

 <img src="img/20_Best_Selling_Products_by_Revenue.jpg" alt="20 Best-Selling Products by Revenue" width="90%" >

 4. A ranking of the 20 cities with the most orders was created, and each region was assigned a color in the chart.
+Bangalore is the city with the highest number of orders.

 <img src="img/First_20_Cities_by_Nr_of_Orders.jpg" alt="First 20 Cities by Nr. of Orders" width="90%">

-5. A ranking of the 20 cities that generated the most income was created.
+5. It was created also a ranking of the 20 cities that generated the most income, Bangalore still mantains a leading position.

 <img src="img/First_20_Cities_by_Revenue.jpg" alt="First 20 Cities by Revenue" width="90%">